bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/work_notes.md

 **Tuesday**
 - What went well (in the context of working on the assignment) today?
+Mostly followed instructions and could troubleshoot errors on my own.

 - What was particularly interesting or surprising about the topic(s) today?
+How straightforward it was to connect to the Twitter API.

 - What was the most challenging part of the work today, and why?
+Understanding the use of classes and methods in building up the database.

 **Wednesday**
 - What went well (in the context of working on the assignment) today?